GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 Microsoft, that allows developers to package and sign their PWAs for publishing to various stores, including Microsoft Store, Google Play, App Store, and Oculus Store.

-Packaging PWAs with PWABuilder as easy as entering the URL of your PWA, selecting the platform (the **Meta Quest** in our case), entering/editing metadata for your app, and clicking **Generate** button.
+Packaging PWAs with PWABuilder is as easy as entering the URL of a PWA, selecting the platform (the **Meta Quest** in our case), entering/editing metadata for your app, and clicking **Generate** button.